athaeck/free3d.github.io/README.md

 # Free3D repositoriies:

-This READNME contains links to our repositories as well:
+This README contains links to our repositories as well:

 - Our calibration tool: [Calibrator](https://github.com/HFU-DM-free3D/calibrating)
 - Our over the network synchroniced recording and calibrating middleware: [Middleware](https://github.com/HFU-DM-free3D/RecorderOperator)